Angie is a science teacher with an interest in a wide range of topics.

 Skin Treatment Using Lemon and Milk

-Milk contains lactic acid, a mild alpha hydroxy acid, that will exfoliate the skin and promote cell renewal.
+Milk contains lactic acid, a mild alpha-hydroxy acid that will exfoliate the skin and promote cell renewal.
 Milk is also rich in amino acids and enzymes that enhance water retention and skin moisture.
 This helps to soften the skin and allows for deeper penetration of the lemon juice.
-The lemon juice is acidic and acts as a bleaching agent which will help to fade uneven pigmentation.
-If you find the lemon is too acidic for your skin you can add a little more milk and less juice.
+The lemon juice is acidic and acts as a bleaching agent that will help to fade uneven pigmentation.
+If you find the lemon is too acidic for your skin, you can add a little more milk and less juice.

 This treatment should be applied as a polisher to exfoliate the skin.
-To apply the milk and lemon you can soak a flat sponge in the mixture and use that to massage it into your skin using a circular motion for about 3 minutes.
-This can be used on any part of the body, including the hands and feet, and does not need to be washed off—but the smell might be a bit over powering!
+To apply the milk and lemon, you can soak a flat sponge in the mixture and use that to massage it into your skin using a circular motion for about three minutes.
+This can be used on any part of the body, including the hands and feet, and does not need to be washed off—but the smell might be a bit overpowering!

 This lemon-milk whitener can be used once or twice a week.
 Remember that lemon will make your skin more photosensitive so you will need to use a good quality sunscreen during the day.

 Here are some tips to consider when using lemon juice to whiten your skin:

 - Test a small area of your skin with dilute lemon juice first in case of allergic reactions.

 - Lemon juice will make your skin more sensitive to the sun, so remember to limit your sun exposure and always use a broad-spectrum sunscreen.

 - Lemon juice can dry out your skin, so you may need to apply moisturiser afterwards.